nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/do_the_twolves_give_up_big_leads.rst.txt

 statistical noise, it appears the odds were about 1 in 1000.
 As we say in Minnesota, "Oh Geez."

-And, I'll just quickly note, that if you look at teams up 24 points *entering* the 10th minute we actually hold the record:
+And, I'll just quickly note that if you look at teams up 24 points *entering* the 10th minute, we actually hold the record:

 .. raw:: html